Rigidly-rotating scalar fields: between real divergence and imaginary fractalization

 Here we defined the following real-valued quantities:

 which represent the normalized angular frequencies for real and imaginary rotation ($x_R$ and $x_I$, respectively), and the inverse size of the ring~$y>0$.
-The analytical continuation can be formulated in terms of the relation between pressures~\eq{eq_bar_f_real} and \eq{eq_bar_f_imaginary}.
+The analytical continuation can be formulated in terms of the relation between~\eq{eq_bar_f_real} and \eq{eq_bar_f_imaginary}.

 Despite similarity of Eqs.~\eq{eq_bar_f_real} and \eq{eq_bar_f_imaginary}, these quantities have different properties.
-The pressure for real rotation \eq{eq_bar_f_real} is defined only in the strip $-y < x_R < y$ because the Dedekind eta function is defined only in the upper part of the complex plain (excluding the real axis).
+The free energy for real rotation \eq{eq_bar_f_real} is defined only in the strip $-y < x_R < y$ because the Dedekind eta function is defined only in the upper part of the complex plane (excluding the real axis).
 Physically, the same condition coincides with the causality requirement~\eq{eq_causality}.
 The pressure of the gas under imaginary rotation \eq{eq_bar_f_imaginary} is defined for any real-valued $x_I \in {\mathbb R}$.

 Equations~\eq{eq_bar_f_real} and \eq{eq_bar_f_imaginary} can be written in the following unified form:

 with